 Assessment of how well the requirements of the procedures are known by the process operators is included in the operator training program (see Section 4.2).

-Activities that do not have written procedures are reviewed for hazards by conducting a JHA (job hazard analysis) when the field level risk assessment (FLRA) identifies an unacceptable task risk in a likely real-time situation.
+Activities that do not have written procedures are reviewed for hazards by conducting a JHA (job hazard analysis).

 New operators are constantly supervised until appropriate training has been received (see Section 4.2).